 Agreeing with the Plaintiff’s Statement of Claim

 If you agree with the Plaintiff’s claims and the relief asked for in the Statement of Claim for Divorce, the divorce action is considered uncontested.
 You may want to file a Demand of Notice to ensure you are notified of the progress of the action.
 This document says that you are not objecting to anything in the claims or contesting the divorce but simply asking to be informed of what is happening.

 Disagreeing with the Plaintiff`s Statement of Claim

 If you disagree with the Plaintiff`s claims and the relief asked for in the Statement of Claim, you are contesting the divorce.
 In this case you must file a Statement of Defence with the Court to deny or object to some or all of the claims made by your spouse.
 You should consult with a lawyer if you are planning to defend against the action.
 Questioning may be required which is complex and can take months.
-If a settlement cannot be reached, then there will be a divorce trial scheduled.

 Time Limits for a Defendant

 If you live in Alberta, you will have 20 days to reply to the Statement of Claim.

 If you live outside of Alberta, but in Canada, you will have one (1) month to the Statement of Claim.

 If you live outside Canada, you will have two (2) months to the Statement of Claim.